2020 Race Details

 Elmbridge Canoe Club, Walton Lane, Weybridge KT13 8LU

 Richmond Canoe Club, Richmond-upon-Thames.
-Parking available at the Poppy Factory, 20 Petersham Rd, TW10 6UR and on Nightningale Lane, TW10 6UZ and River Lane, TW10 7AG.
+Parking available on Nightningale Lane, TW10 6UZ and River Lane, TW10 7AG.

 20.5 km, 3 portages over boat rollers or locks